 The Clayton Philosophy

 Quality early education changes lives.
 At Clayton Early Learning, we see living proof of this each day as we work to better prepare young children for success in school and life.
 Well-documented research on human brain development shows that the prenatal-to-5 period offers the highest potential for development, as well as the highest risks.
 Children from low-income homes often start school lagging far behind their peers and never catch up.
-We succeed in closing these learning gaps through a powerful model unique to Clayton Early Learning that harnesses the synergy of three dynamic initiatives -- practice, research and training.
+We succeed in closing these learning gaps through a powerful model unique to Clayton Early Learning that harnesses the synergy of our four pillars of work - research, training, practice and advocacy.